binq2/borealpaddle/wp-content/plugins/a3-lazy-load/readme.txt

 == Changelog ==

+= 1.2.0 - 2015/05/18 =
+* Feature - Added new extend script to support event when click or tap on tab to load images without having to scroll to initiate load.
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2
+* Tweak - Changed Permission 777 to 755 for style folder inside the uploads folder
+* Tweak - Chmod 644 for dynamic style and .less files from uploads folder

+= 1.1.1 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.1.0 - 2015/01/23 =
 * Feature - Added support for all WordPress video Embeds including Youtube, Vimeo and HTML5 video
 * Feature - Added support for content that is added by iframe from any source in post and page content and widgets